A Revolutionist in Istanbul: Leon Trotksy

 On February 1929 Leon Trotsky entered Istanbul per ship accompanied by his wife Natalia Sedova and his son Lev Sedov.
 When he arrived he was a man who had experienced […]

 On February 1929 Leon Trotsky entered Istanbul per ship accompanied by his wife Natalia Sedova and his son Lev Sedov.
 When he arrived he was a man who had experienced a gradual downfall.
-He started as one of the most powerful man in Russia, the co-leader of the Revolution of 1917 and the head of the Red Army, but soon became public enemy number one of the Soviet Union in Joseph Stalin´s eyes.
+He started as one of the most powerful man in Russia, the co-leader of the Russian Revolution of 1917 and the head of the Red Army, but soon became public enemy number one of the Soviet Union in Joseph Stalin´s eyes.
 Exiled from his homeland the young Turkish Republic was the only country which accepted Trotsky within its borders.

 Leon Trotsky as a Young Student